TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * **Kevin Lee** - Version 2 developer (Q2) - [Kevin_Lee](https://betafactory.atlassian.net/wiki/spaces/~959975090/overview)

 ## Usefull links

+In addition to the comments in the software code itself here are some and useful videos and web tutorials:
-* Tkinter was used to make the GUI.
+Tkinter was used to make the GUI.
 Information about Tkinter:

 https://core-electronics.com.au/tutorials/raspberry-pi-workshop-for-beginners.html#ch5